godotengine/godot-docs/classes/class_texturerect.rst

 Description
 -----------

 Used to draw icons and sprites in a user interface.
-The texture's placement can be controlled with the :ref:`stretch_mode<class_TextureRect_stretch_mode>` property.
+The texture's placement can be controlled with the :ref:`stretch_mode<class_TextureRect_property_stretch_mode>` property.
 It can scale, tile, or stay centered inside its bounding rectangle.

 Property Descriptions
 ---------------------

-.. _class_TextureRect_expand:
+.. _class_TextureRect_property_expand:

 - :ref:`bool<class_bool>` **expand**